Perhaps your traits were never flaws- they just weren´t nurtured in the right environment

 In the wrong environment, your greatest strengths will look like flaws

 And it is no wonder many people feel this way.
 We are constantly measured against generic standards and compared to others, starting in school and continuing in the workplace.
 When we never get the encouragement that the parts of us that are different have value, we start internalizing that this part of us is not good enough.
+Since we often choose our career path at such a young age, many of us choose to go down a path that goes against our authentic nature, where our flaws will constantly be reflected back to us.

 But what if your flaw isn´t a flaw at all, but rather a part of you that would flourish in the right environment?